elslush/HLearn/README.md

 # Homomorphic machine learning

 This project is meant to analyze the HLearn framework in Haskell for comparison.
+Homomorphism allows for extreme parallelization.
+This concept is explored in this experiment.

 ## What is Homomorphism?
 “A map between two algebraic structures that preserves the operations of the structures”